mdelgadoblasco/eo_indicators/economic_indicators/E8_S1_NRB/README.md

 2. Outlier removal to remove and interpolate any possible outlier
 3. Result publication

+The images below show the differences between showing a

 More information about the **GAMMA0_TERRAIN** processing option available from Sentinelhub is available [here](https://docs.sentinel-hub.com/api/latest/data/sentinel-1-grd/#processing-options)